-Choosing the Best Roof Shingles to Protect Your Home
+Roof Repair: Choosing the Best Roof Shingles

 You rely on a quality roof to protect you throughout the year, but you also count on it protecting your biggest investment – your home.

 Because we take quality roofing seriously, we believe in using only the best products to replace a roof.
 That is why our roofing professionals prefer to use Owens Corning Shingles and products when installing your roof.
-Choosing roof shingles is a decision that requires a bit of thought and research; it can be all too easy to make the wrong choice fir your home’s specific needs.
+Choosing roof shingles is a decision that requires a bit of thought and research; it can be all too easy to make the wrong choice for your home’s specific needs.

-Owens Corning lifetime roof shingles
+GAF lifetime roof shingles

 In researching types of shingles, you’ll come across many choices: Should you roof your home with a 25-year, 3-tab shingle?
 Maybe you should invest in a lifetime laminate shingle?